Time Management Statistics (2026 Edition)

-Well, if it weren’t for certain temptations, it probably would last longer.
-Statistics show that we spend almost 3 hours browsing social networks daily.
+Well, statistics show that we spend almost 3 hours a day browsing social networks.

 General time management statistics